Overig

 Step 4: Cut the strips into small cubes

-Step 5: Check size and consistency
+Step 5: Check the size and consistency

 Step 6: Use the brunoise in your dish